KeepsItCrypt0/PulseStrategy/PulseStrategyWhitepaper.md

 A: No new xBond/iBond can be minted.
 Supply can only shrink through burns, and demand must come from DEXs, driving scarcity and value.

 **Q: Who can deposit vPLS for PLStr rewards?**
 A: Anyone, including the OA or community members.
-Depositing vPLS doesn’t mint PLStr for the depositor—it grows the reward pool for xBond/iBond/LP holders, supporting the ecosystem.
+Depositing vPLS doesn’t mint PLStr for the depositor—it grows the claimable PLStr pool for xBond/iBond/LP holders that are supporting the ecosystem.

-**Q: How does PulseStrategy support PulseChain?**
-A: By locking up PLSX, INC, and vPLS in reserves, PulseStrategy reduces circulating supply, strengthens tokenomics, and creates incentives for holding and liquidity provision.

 ---